When You Reach Out… And It Doesn’t Land -

 Not because the other person intends to harm.

-This is where my work comes in.
+This is where my inner work comes in

 I cannot control how others respond.